jame25/Chatterb0x/CONTRIBUTING.md

-# Contributing to Chatterbox TTS - UI
+# Contributing to Chatterb0x Clipboard Reader

-First off, thank you for considering contributing to the "Chatterbox TTS - UI" project!
+First off, thank you for considering contributing to the "Chatterb0x Clipboard Reader" project!
 We appreciate any help, whether it's reporting a bug, suggesting a feature, or submitting code changes.

 This document provides some guidelines to help make the contribution process smooth and effective for everyone.